Hezbollah confirms a 7th top commander was killed in Israeli strikes in recent days

 The Israeli military said it carried out another targeted strike on Beirut later on Sunday, with details to follow.

 Hezbollah had earlier confirmed that Ali Karaki, another senior commander, died in Friday's strike that killed Nasrallah.
-The Israeli military had earlier said that Karaki was killed in the airstrike, which targeted an underground compound in Beirut where Nasrallah and other senior Hezbollah figures were meeting.
+The Israeli military said earlier that Karaki was killed in the airstrike, which targeted an underground compound in Beirut where Nasrallah and other senior Hezbollah figures were meeting.

+“I think people are safer without him walking around,” Kirby said of Nasrallah.
+“But they will try to recover.
+We’re watching to see what they do to try to fill this leadership vacuum.
+It’s going to be tough. … Much of their command structure has now been wiped out.”

+Kirby, who spoke during an appearance on CNN’s “State of the Union,” sidestepped questions about whether the Biden administration agrees with how the Israelis are targeting Hezbollah leaders.
+The White House continues to call on Israel and Hezbollah to agree to a 21-day temporary cease-fire that was floated by the U.S., France and other countries last week as world leaders gathered for the U.N.
+General Assembly.

-Hezbollah has also been targeted by a sophisticated attack on its pagers and walkie-talkies that was widely blamed on Israel.
+Earlier this month, Hezbollah was also targeted by a sophisticated attack on its pagers and walkie-talkies that was widely blamed on Israel.
 A wave of Israeli airstrikes across large parts of Lebanon has killed at least 1,030 people — including 156 women and 87 children — in less than two weeks, according to Lebanon's Health Ministry.

-Hundreds of thousands of people have been driven from their homes in Lebanon by the lastest strikes.
-The government estimates that around 250,000 are in shelters, with three to four times as many staying with friends or relatives, or camping out on the streets, Environment Minister Nasser Yassin told The Associated Press.
+Hundreds of thousands of people have been driven from their homes in Lebanon by the latest strikes.
+The government estimates that around 250,000 are in shelters, with three to four times as many staying with friends or relatives, or camping out on the streets, Environment Minister Nasser Yassin told the AP.

 Hezbollah began firing rockets, missiles and drones into northern Israel after Hamas' Oct.
 7 attack out of Gaza triggered the war there.
 Hezbollah and Hamas are allies that consider themselves part of an Iran-backed “Axis of Resistance” against Israel.